• Mount View is established

 • Development of the Community

 Winston Heights and Mountview had separate community associations from 1949 to 1963.
-Merger of the two community associations occurred in 1962-63.
-Winston Heights-Mountview Community Association was registered under the Alberta Societies Act on January 15, 1963.
+The two organizations merged in 1962–63, and the Winston Heights-Mountview Community Association was formally registered under the Alberta Societies Act on January 15, 1963.

 • Merrill Park